Science

 • Y4 Science – Digestion

 As part of our ‘Food for Thought’ learning journey, Y4 investigated the digestive systems of humans, cows and chickens, to understand how bodies and organs adapt to different diets.
 For humans, we re-enacted the journey of food from its entry into the body to its exit.
-We used various household objects to shwo this, including […]
+We used various household objects to show this, including… Read more: Y4 Science – Digestion

 • Y4 Natural Balms

-Taking inspiration from stories of some of the people of the Amazon Rainforest, Y4 created a balm useful as a remedy for insect bites and stings from plantain (the grass not the fruit), olive oil and beeswax.
-We boiled the oil, then added the plantain and simmered for another 10 minutes, then we strained the […]
+Taking inspiration from stories of some of the people of the Amazon Rainforest, and how they utilise many of the plants and fruits found in the rainforest, Y4 created a balm useful as a remedy for insect bites and stings from plantain (the grass not the fruit), olive oil and beeswax.
+We boiled the oil,… Read more: Y4 Natural Balms

 • Y4 River Fieldwork